Cost of living · Honolulu, Hawaii · 2026

 How much does housing cost in Honolulu?

 A 2-bedroom apartment in Honolulu costs approximately $2,642 per month based on HUD Fair Market Rent data.
-Housing makes up about 23% of the total monthly budget.
+At about 46% of the monthly needs budget, housing is the largest cost category here.

 Is Honolulu more expensive than the national average?